mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ## II.
 Building Blocks of a Model-Driven Design

-These patterns cast widely held best practices of object-­‐oriented design in the light of domain-­‐driven design.
+These patterns cast widely held best practices of object-oriented design in the light of domain-driven design.
 They guide decisions to clarify the model and to keep the model and implementation aligned with each other, each reinforcing the other’s effectiveness.
 Careful crafting the details of individual model elements gives developers a steady platform from which to explore models and to keep them in close correspondence with the implementation.

 ### Layered Architecture

-In an object-­‐oriented program, UI, database, and other support code often gets written directly into the business objects.
+In an object-oriented program, UI, database, and other support code often gets written directly into the business objects.
 Additional business logic is embedded in the behavior of UI widgets and database scripts.
 This happens because it is the easiest way to make things work, in the short run.

-When the domain-­‐related code is diffused through such a large amount of other code, it becomes extremely difficult to see and to reason about.
+When the domain-related code is diffused through such a large amount of other code, it becomes extremely difficult to see and to reason about.
 Superficial changes to the UI can actually change business logic.
 To change a business rule may require meticulous tracing of UI code, database code, or other program elements.
-Implementing coherent, model-­‐driven objects becomes impractical.
+Implementing coherent, model-driven objects becomes impractical.
 Automated testing is awkward.
 With all the technologies and logic involved in each activity, a program must be kept very simple or it becomes impossible to understand.

 Therefore: